Family of man killed with skillet devastated by Friday sentencing decision for murderer

 - Oops!Something went wrong.Please try again later.

-May 14—A man who pleaded guilty to killing his neighbor with a frying pan was sentenced to 22 years in prison Friday as part of a plea deal, to the victim's family's dismay.
+May 15—A man who pleaded guilty to killing his neighbor with a frying pan was sentenced to 22 years in prison Friday as part of a plea deal, to the victim's family's dismay.

 Valerie McMullin has become disillusioned with the justice system since her son, Wilbur Tankersley, was murdered in May 2020.

 McMullin learned her son died through a news article rather than from authorities, she said after the sentencing.
-When she learned her son was dead from the Spokane County Medical Examiner's Office, they told her she could not see his body.
+When she confirmed her son was dead through the Spokane County Medical Examiner's Office, they told her she could not see his body.

 She later learned through court documents that the man who confessed to killing her son — Cameron Walker, now 25 — had called police earlier in the night about a fight with her son and admitted to punching Tankersley several times, though police did not arrest Walker.